mrthomaschin/EmployeeDirectory/README.md

 ### Overview

-This application has an MVVM archiecture.
+This application is structured with an MVVM archiecture.
 I chose this archiecture with the focus on modularity and longevity.
-In an event where I would continue to expand on the app which would require more dependent classes, MVVM facilitates easier organization and focuses on the independence of modules, only knowing what is necessary to know.
+In the event where I would continue to expand on the app which would require more dependent classes, MVVM facilitates easier organization and focuses on the independence of modules, only knowing what is necessary to know.

-MVVM is also a great architecture for unit testing, keeping components modular to isolate them when testing.
+MVVM is also a great architecture for unit testing, keeping components modular to isolate them and making code coverage easier.

 ### Framework & Interface Builder Choice

 One of the major design decisions for this app was framework choice.
 When I first began as an iOS engineer, I learned to structure views programmatically in Objective-C with UIKit.
 After learning about the capabilities of Storyboard and SwiftUI, it was tempting to move to those frameworks due to their convenience.

-But Storyboard, especially in an industry setting, can be a huge pain and can hide a lot of technical detail when collaberating with other engineers.
+But Storyboard, especially in an industry setting, can be a huge pain and can hide a lot of technical detail when collaborating with other engineers.

 I chose to use UIKit as I believe it is a great foundation for iOS engineers to understand the ebbs and flows of an iOS application.
-Solidifying my knowledge of UIKit will help me create better quality products in the future, as SwiftUI continues to grow and become the norm.
+Solidifying my knowledge of UIKit and understanding iOS application architecture will help me create better quality products in the future, as SwiftUI continues to grow and become the norm.

 ### Hierarchy Breakdown

-`DirectoryViewModel` contains all of the business logic, specifically modifying the employees list and calling the JSON endpoint to receive the list of employees to display.
+`DirectoryViewModel` contains all the business logic, specifically modifying the employees list and calling the JSON endpoint to receive the list of employees to display.

 The app is based on two models, `Employees` and `Employee`. `Employees` only contains an array of `Employee`s, but I wanted to separate these with the intention of adding on to these models.
 We could potentially add more properties to each employee, or to the list of employee itself.
 Therefore, splitting them into two separate classes keeps the hierarchical structure more organized in the long run.